JacksonKuo/blog/_posts/2025-4-29-chrome-extension-manifest-v3.markdown

 Turns out Rules redirects run into the same problem.
 Going directly to a `/shorts` page will properly redirect according to the extension.
 However for SPA the extension isn't able to catch the navigation to Shorts.

 #### Version 3
 Let's write a extension that will work.
-Intead of rules, we'll use a script that run a `redirect.js` script on every `document_start` for only `www.youtube.com`.
+Instead of rules, we'll use a script that run a `redirect.js` script on every `document_start` for only `www.youtube.com`.
 If the pathname starts with `/shorts/` then redirect to the home page.

 ```js
     "host_permissions": ["https://www.youtube.com/*"],